‘Super coral’ scientist dies in Hawaii at age 56

 HONOLULU — Pioneering coral reef scientist Ruth Gates, who dedicated much of her career to saving the world’s fragile and deteriorating underwater reef ecosystems, has died.
 She was 56.

-The University of Hawaii said Tuesday that Gates died in Honolulu on Thursday.
+Gates died in Honolulu on Thursday, the University of Hawaii said Tuesday.
 The researcher, also the president of the International Society for Reef Studies, was diagnosed with brain cancer in May and had been on medical leave since.

 Gates became known globally for her idea to speed up coral evolution and create more resilient reefs.

-The Associated Press first wrote about her project to breed “super coral” in 2015.
+The Associated Press first wrote about her project to breed “super coral “ in 2015.
 Her goal was to develop coral that could withstand the devastating effects of climate change.
-Her work was featured in the 2018 Netflix documentary “Chasing Coral.”
+Her work was featured in the 2017 Netflix documentary “Chasing Coral.”

 Warmer ocean temperatures can cause corals to go through a process known as bleaching, where the animals become weak and sick.
 Repeated bleaching events can lead to coral death and the loss of entire reef ecosystems.

-Note: This story has been corrected to show the release date of the documentary “Chasing Coral” was 2017, not 2018.